ubccr/xdmod-supremm/docs/supremm-pcp-use.md

 **These instructions only apply to resources that will use PCP software.
-Usage instructions for Prometheus can be found [here](supremm-prometheus-use.html).**
+Usage instructions for Prometheus are [here](supremm-prometheus-use.html).**

 The following describes how to check the PCP data collection.